RyanFleck/ryanfleck.ca/content/posts/2020/ITI1120-Python-Basics.md

 ## Interactive Presentation

-This page is an _interactive slideshow_ that can be controlled with space, the arrow keys, and the spacebar. **Hit space now** to advance to the first slide.
+This page is an _interactive slideshow_ that can be controlled with space, the arrow keys, vim keys, and the spacebar. **Hit space or j now** to advance to the first slide.

 Press this button to disable the scripting magick.